kbase/project_guides/Data_Types/Eukaryotic_Genome/GenomeSpec.md

 Below are Feature properties for specific type of features.

 The references for the feature properties would all be nonversioned Workspace references.

+This is the initial thinking of specific types that might need special properties, but more could be easily added in the future.

 typedef structure{
 * \<tuple\<string protein_set_ref, string protein_id\>\> codes_for_protein_ref;